 Getting From Honolulu Airport to Waikiki by Rental Car

-If you’re flying into Honolulu Airport, consider renting a car for the easiest and most direct transportation to Waikiki.
+If you’re flying into Honolulu International Airport, consider renting a car for the easiest and most direct transportation to Waikiki.

-While the rental desks are easily accessible by foot, if you’re traveling to Waikiki with kids, a shuttle may be an easier, hassle-free option.
+While the rental desks are easily accessible by foot, if you’re traveling to Waikiki with kids, a Waikiki shuttle may be an easier, hassle-free option.

 Where to Stay in Waikiki

 Kids under the age of 17 stay free and families can enjoy the restaurant, pool, and daily breakfasts.
 Suites include separate living areas and pull-out sofas so everyone can spread out and relax.
-Rooms include microwaves and mini-fridge perfect for stocking up on snacks from the Hawaii farmer’s markets.
+Rooms include microwaves and a mini-fridge perfect for stocking up on snacks from the Hawaii farmer’s markets.

 More Waikiki Travel Resources

-A fun way to explore the islands is via kayak.
+Another fun way to explore the islands is via kayak.
 Kailua Beach Adventures offers both self-guided and guided kayak tours from Waikiki.

 If you’re traveling to Waikiki with kids, consider Waikiki Beach.
 It’s a great beach for exploring tide pools and wading in shallow waters with young children.